 Constraints

-Depending on the information available to the tool that produces the SARIF log file, either or both of the analysisTarget property (§3.20.3) and the resultFile property (§3.20.4) SHALL be present.
+Depending on the information available to the SARIF producer, either or both of the analysisTarget property (§3.20.3) and the resultFile property (§3.20.4) SHALL be present.

-If the tool that produces the log file knows the analysis target, then the analysisTarget property SHALL be present.
-If the tool knows that the result file is different from the analysis target, then the resultFile property SHALL be present; otherwise the resultFile property SHALL be absent.
+If the producer knows the analysis target, then the analysisTarget property SHALL be present.
+If the producer knows that the result file is different from the analysis target, then the resultFile property SHALL be present; otherwise the resultFile property SHALL be absent.

 NOTE: Generally, an analysis tool will know both the file it was instructed to scan (the analysis target) and the file in which it detects a problem (the result file).